nodedev74/fbx-loader/README.md

 # JVulkan Triangle

 This project aims to create a Vulkan window in Java that renders a "Hello-Triangle".
 Some parts are designed to be extensible, allowing you to build upon its functionality.
-It is intended to be invoked from another instance.

 ## Environment